New water monitors training on the Waupaca River

 Central Wisconsin Trout Unlimited has been actively involved in water monitoring since 2004.
 We are working in partnership with the WDNR's Water Action Volunteers.
-Currently, we are monitoring 20 rivers and streams in central Wisconsin.
+Currently, we are monitoring 55 steam sites with 38 teams and 95 volunteers.

 Water Monitoring Recording sheets: Need to run some off?
 Go to: http://watermonitoring.uwex.edu/wav/monitoring/sheets.html

 CWTU River Keepers met at the Fin N Feather on Monday November 11 to wrap up another successful year of monitoring central sands region trout waters.
 The wrap up meeting consisted of an appreciation dinner and a one hour program following.
 Bob Jozwowski, River Keepers coordinator thanked the 36 monitors in attendance representing the 40 teams on 50 monitoring sites for their efforts and dedication to the Water Action Volunteers program and recognized the 3 new teams in 2019 on Willow Creek, Carpenter Creek and Radley Creek.
 Frank Druecke reported that CWTU was awarded a $2000 grant to conduct a field study of Total Phosphorus measurement working with the DNR in Oshkosh.
 The purpose of the study is to develop an inexpensive field test to determine levels of TP without costly laboratory analysis.
 Also reporting were Ilana Haimes of the DNR on quality control checking data entered into SWIMS data base and Peggy Compton UW Extension and State WAV Coordinator on the upcoming Catch the WAVe webinar series.
 During this meeting, the teams turned in their dissolved oxygen kits so that the chemicals could be replaces for the 2020 season.